Ejguzman3988/ft-020121-ImgTube/README.md

 # ImgTube

+Img Tube is a YouTube clone used to practice creating a rails project.

 ### **Deliverables**
+4.13.21
+---
+- Review:
-- Review a bit about routes
+    - routes
     - Quickly update search function
+**Main Focus for today**
 - Where should we validate?
 Why?
 - Use AR validations guide to add standard Validations
     - https://guides.rubyonrails.org/active_record_validations.html
 - Display Error Messages using '.errors'
 - Create custom validations

-Img Tube is a YouTube clone used to practice creating a rails project.

-Using the helper -> changing the url better if have helper

 ## Rails CRUD
 4.8.21